 ALEKS CHEMISTRY is an artificial intelligence-based teaching tool.

 ALEKS CHEMISTRY will have you complete a brief tutorial before your Initial Assessment begins so you are familiar with how the system works.
 ALEKS CHEMISTRY provides online access to a calculator, the Periodic Table, and useful data such as fundamental constants (e.g., Avogadro’s number).

 ALEKS CHEMISTRY first assesses (Initial Knowledge Check) exactly what you know and need to learn in general chemistry and its prerequisites from high school, and it reports the results of this assessment in the ALEKS CHEMISTRY Pie Chart.

 Never click the “I don’t know” button during Initial Knowledge Check unless you really have no idea of how to do the problem.
 Otherwise, ALEKS CHEMISTRY assumes you don’t know many things you may actually know; Start My Path would then begin at a very basic level and make you “learn” many topics that you have already mastered.

 The Initial Knowledge Check consists of approximately 30 questions and should take no longer than 60 to 90 minutes.

-Work on the ALEKS CHEM carefully and honestly!
-It is the way ALEKS CHEM finds out about you, asking what you already know and are therefore ready to learn.
-If you do this assessment carelessly or answer randomly, you’ll waste time later because ALEKS CHEM will force you to work through material you know and don’t need to review.
+Work on the ALEKS CHEMISTRY carefully and honestly!
+It is the way ALEKS CHEMISTRY finds out about you, asking what you already know and are therefore ready to learn.
+If you do this assessment carelessly or answer randomly, you’ll waste time later because ALEKS CHEMISTRY will force you to work through material you know and don’t need to review.
 Always read and follow the on-screen instructions very carefully and do the work on your own.
 Your goal is to learn for mastery, gain confidence, and enhance your success in chemistry.